When you arrive in Leeds, you may need to register with the police, depending on where you've come from and how long you'll be here.

 Tel: 0113 2414917 /2414817 /2414860 /2414899

-The Overseas Registration Office is open between 9am - 1pm and 2.15pm - 4pm Monday to Thursday.
+The Overseas Registration Office is open between 9am - 1pm and 2.15pm - 4pm on Tuesday and Wednesday only.
 The office can be very busy at lunch times so it's better to go either earlier or later in the day.
 The last registration time is at 3.30pm.

 How to get there